Documents You Must Keep for Tax Purposes

 Permanent records.
 These include your application for tax-exempt status, the letter granting the status and the organizing documents, such as articles of incorporation, by-laws and amendments.

 Employment tax records.
 Retain these records for at least four years after the date the tax becomes due or is paid, whichever is later.

 Records for non-tax purposes.
-Even when the IRS time frames run out, you should keep some records until they are no longer required for grantors, insurance companies, creditors, or state agencies.
+Even after the IRS time frames elapse, keep some records until they're no longer required for grantors, insurance companies, creditors or state agencies.

-For more information on recordkeeping, consult with your tax adviser.
+For more information on recordkeeping, consult your tax advisor.